 Dr. Green received her BS in Animal Science from the University of Florida and a Doctor of Veterinary Medicine (DVM) from Auburn University.
 She established a veterinary practice in Mississippi as partner/owner.
 She became a founding faculty member of the College of Veterinary Medicine at Mississippi State University.

-She has served as president of four national organizations: the American Association of Equine Practitioners (AAEP), the American Board of Veterinary Practitioners (ABVP), the American Association of Veterinary Clinicians (AAVC), and the Association of American Veterinary Medical Colleges (AAVMC).
+She has served as president of four national organizations: the American Association of Equine Practitioners (AAEP), the American Board of Veterinary Practitioners (ABVP), the American Association of Veterinary Clinicians (AAVC), and the American Association of Veterinary Medical Colleges (AAVMC).

 Her awards include: 2004 Award of Distinction from the University of Florida College of Agriculture and Life Sciences, 2011 Wilford S. Bailey Distinguished Alumni Award from Auburn University, 2012 Women‘s Progress Award for Administration, induction into the National Cowgirl Hall of Fame in 2013, 2015 Distinguished Achievement Award for Administration at Texas A&M University, and 2020 Bridge Club Veterinary Industry ICON.